Long twins in random words: Introduction

 Our main result improves the lower bound \eqref{Bukh-Zhou t_k(n)1} for all but very few ternary ($k=3)$ words of length $n$.

 \begin{thm} With probability $1-e^{-\Omega(n/(\log n))}$,

 \end{thm}

-The proof involves computer-assisted calculations.
+The proof involves computer-assisted calculations (see Appendix~\ref{sec:maple}).
 It seems plausible that substantially stronger computational devices could bring further improvements of the bound.
-For computer-skeptical readers we have a `cheap substitute', a bound of only $0.375n$ proved by classical methods (cf.~Example \ref{375} in Subsection \ref{apple}).
+Moreover, by using classical methods (without computers) we provide a slightly worse bound, namely, $0.375n$ (cf.~Example \ref{375} in Subsection \ref{apple}).

 For larger alphabets we have the following result.
 We present it in a form which emphasizes the improvement over the deterministic bound \eqref{Bukh-Zhou t_k(n)1}.
 We say that an event $\mathcal E_n$ holds \emph{asymptotically almost surely (a.a.s.)} if $\Pr(\mathcal E_n)\to1$ as $n\to\infty$.